 Achieving the Net Zero Carbon Emissions targets set by governments around the globe will not be simple.
 It requires engagement across a range of disciplines that are underpinned by a strong understanding of the fundamental science and engineering behind sustainability and renewable energy.
 This course will target that challenge by equipping students with an enhanced skill set which will provide them with the tools to not only evaluate and assess sustainability but deliver low-carbon engineering solutions to a range of international industries.
 As a result, our graduates will be well placed to contribute and play a crucial role across multiple sectors as we transition towards a Net Zero society.

-Online delivery and blended-learning activities within the programme will enable students to access learning materials in a highly flexible manner, compatible with the demands of the current pandemic situation.
+Online delivery and blended-learning activities within the programme will enable students to access learning materials in a highly flexible manner.

 Opportunities for Progression